pio-codes/3D-Point-Cloud-and-Cubic-Volume-generator/README.md

 # Requirements
 - INPUT DATA
- -- Calibrated stereo images (left and right pair)
+  - Calibrated stereo images (left and right image)
- -- Ground truth images of each pair
+  - Ground truth images of each pair

  # Citation/Credits
- Some of the codes include highly modified version of the ***StereoVision*** package by Daniel Lee (https://github.com/erget/StereoVision)
+ Some of the codes include highly modified version of the [***StereoVision***](https://github.com/erget/StereoVision) package by Daniel Lee.